In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 The only reason why we went outside is because there wasn’t a Thousand Trails park in that particular area.

-Next we want to look for a benchmark figure that we can use per night to know what Thousand Trails is saving us.
+So now we want to look for a benchmark figure that we can use per night to know what Thousand Trails saved us on this first trip.

 Our first trip costs

-So on that trip across the country, those 11 nights averaged out to cost us between $35 and $40 a night.
+So on that first trip across the country, those 11 nights outside Thousand Trails averaged out to cost us between $35 and $40 a night.

-That is how much it cost us to stay at conventional campgrounds on that trip.
+That is how much it cost us to stay at conventional campgrounds on that trip a few years ago.

-Of course, camping costs are even higher now in 2024.
-But let’s still use the lower figures from a couple of years ago to place a value on camping costs.
+Of course, camping costs are even higher now in 2025.
+But let’s still use the lower figures from a couple of years ago that reflects our experiences then.

-But keep in mind that any higher nightly cost would make the savings even greater at this point.
+And keep in mind that any higher nightly cost now would make the savings even greater at this point.

 So in total, we stayed 89 nights in Thousand Trails.
 And if we multiply that out (89 nights times $35/night), Thousand Trails saved us $3,115 on that trip.